EmbBERT: Attention Under 2 MB Memory: Introduction

-The remainder of the paper is organized as follows: \begin{itemize} \item Section~\ref{sec:relatedwork}: Reviews recent work on model compression and training for resource-constrained platforms. \item Section~\ref{sec:background}: Discusses the fundamental architectural components of language models. \item Section~\ref{sec:components}: Presents detailed calculations on the number of parameter and activations in LLM layers, in order to proceed to their down-scaling within a constrained memory budget. \item Section~\ref{sec:EmbBERT}: Provides an in-depth description of our proposed, state-of-the-art EmbBERT model for NLP in Tiny Devices. \item Section~\ref{sec:setup}: Outlines the experimental setting, training procedure and datasets used to obtain the reported results. \item Section~\ref{sec:results}: Presents our evaluation on the TinyNLP benchmark suite and GLUE of downscaled versions of BERT and MAMBA, showing the significant comparative performance gains obtained by our proposed EmbBERT model. \item Section~\ref{sec:ablation}: Carefully evaluates the impact of EmbBERT's architectural modules on its performances. \item Section~\ref{sec:conclusions}: Concludes with discussions on future directions and broader implications of TLMs. \end{itemize}
+The remainder of this paper is organized as follows.
+Section~\ref{sec:relatedwork} reviews recent work on model compression and training techniques tailored for resource-constrained platforms, setting the stage for our contributions.
+Section~\ref{sec:EmbBERT} provides a detailed description of \sname{}, our proposed model for NLP in tiny devices, and includes precise calculations of memory requirements for its layers.
+In Section~\ref{sec:setup}, we outline the experimental setup, including the training procedures and datasets used to validate our approach.
+Section~\ref{sec:results} presents a comprehensive evaluation of our model on the TinyNLP benchmark suite and GLUE datasets, comparing downscaled versions of BERT and MAMBA, and highlighting the significant performance improvements achieved by \sname{}.
+In Section~\ref{sec:quant_n_scale}, we provide an analysis of the effects that quantization and scaling have on the model accuracies and memory requirements, while Section~\ref{sec:ablation} delves into an ablation study to assess the individual contributions of the architectural modules within \sname{} and the pre-training procedure to its overall performance.
+Finally, Section~\ref{sec:conclusions} concludes the paper by discussing the experimental findings, exploring future research directions, and considering the broader implications of deploying TLMs in tiny devices.